 - Salary

-- · Bonus schemes and performance-related pay
+- Bonus schemes and performance-related pay

-- Reimbursement of expenses
+- · Reimbursement of expenses

-- Pension provision
+- · Pension provision

 - · Life assurance and/or healthcare

-- A mobile phone
+- · A mobile phone

 - Salary sacrifice options

-- Share incentive arrangements
+- · Share incentive arrangements

+- Trivial benefits in kind (worth no more than £50 each)

 - Choice of a company car or additional salary and reimbursement of car expenses for business travel in your own car

 - Contributions to the additional costs of working at home

 - Other benefits including, for example, an annual function costing not more than £150 (including VAT) per head, or long service awards.

 Most benefits are fully taxable, but some attract specific tax breaks.

 Combining benefits with a properly arranged salary sacrifice can mean considerable savings for both employer and employee.

-If you get the package right, it can be very beneficial - especially for those with income of more than \pounds 100,000 who will lose their personal allowances.
+If you get the package right, it can be very beneficial - especially for those with income of more than £100,000 who will lose their personal allowances.
 If you fall into this marginal category, please talk to us to find out how we can help.